Coldskin-OW/OW2-Hero-Map-Stats/README.md

 ## Note

 The tool only works with game reports from the competitive mode (5v5 Role Queue and 6v6 Open Queue).

+## Disclaimer

+This project is an independent tool and is not affiliated with, endorsed, sponsored, or specifically approved by Blizzard Entertainment, Inc. Overwatch is a trademark or registered trademark of Blizzard Entertainment, Inc. in the U.S. and/or other countries.